 Pear species from Europe and Asia Minor often found in the mountains growing in soils with low organic material.
-Extremely tough spur-type fruiting tree with long 4 inch multiclustered spurs and fruiting habit.
+Extremely tough spur-type fruiting tree with long 4 inch multi clustered spurs and fruiting habit.
 Produces hard 1-2” tart pears remaining good through December.
 It looks like an oak tree with large, dense limbs.
 The fruits are produced on short spurs all along the branches.
 Extremely dense wood.
 One of the best tree-form pears we grow with no narrow crotch angles, so splitting of branches is non-existent.
-Flavor of the gritty fruit is very tart and difficult to consume fresh.
-However the deer consume the hard fruit from December on as the fruit falls to the ground and stays in good condition with little break down into sauce.
+Flavor of the gritty astringent fruit is very tart and difficult to consume fresh yet the deer consume the hard fruit from December on as the fruit falls to the ground and stays in good condition with little break down into sauce.
 The yield is very high with this species with an alternate bearing tendency on individual trees.
-There is no fireblight in our planting of them.
-A great attractant for honeybees and other pollinators in the spring.

 |Genus & Species||Pyrus amygdaliformis|